 utilizing various numerical, graphical and algebraic summaries.
 At the mid-point and again at the end of the course, students will create, investigate and present a problem using the skills and concepts they attain throughout the course.

-The registration form below is for Degree Preparation - Mathematics.
+This registration is for Degree Preparation - Mathematics.
 Please check your communications from the Admissions Office to confirm which course you need to take.